 Details: Gundlach-Bunschu Winery, 2000 Denmark St., Sonoma, 707-938-5277.

-Picnic tables can be reserved on the graciously landscaped grounds, in view of the vineyards, pond and the old estate home, in a garden decorated with statues of turtles, donkeys and birds.
-The cost is $15 per hour with a two hour maximum, but each table seats eight, and you are welcome bring your own food to put on the winery’s plates.
+Picnic tables can be reserved on the graciously landscaped grounds, in view of the vineyards, pond and the old estate home, in a garden decorated with statues of turtles, donkeys, and birds.
+With the purchase of a bottle (or more) of Cline wine, the cost is $10 per person for up to two hours; each table seats eight, with a maximum of two tables.
 After the meal, check out the museum room showcasing California's original missions.

 Details: Cline Cellars, 24737 Highway 121 (Arnold Drive), Sonoma, 707-940-4000.